Chaos for foliated spaces and pseudogroups: Foliated dynamics

 \begin{lemma} There is a decreasing sequence $r_0,r_1,\ldots$ of positive radii such that, for every $n\geq 0$ and $(x,y)\in \widetilde Q_n$, \begin{enumerate}[(i)] \item $B((x,y),r_n)\subset M_n$, \item $d(B((x,y),r_n), \Delta_{n})>0$, \item for every $0\leq m<n$ and $(x',y')\in \widetilde Q_{m}$,

-\item and $S((x,y),r_n)$ consists of points with both coordinates irrational. \end{enumerate} \end{lemma} \begin{proof} We proceed by induction on $n\geq 0$.
+\item and $\partial B((x,y),r_n)$ consists of points with at least one irrational coordinate. \end{enumerate} \end{lemma} \begin{proof} We proceed by induction on $n\geq 0$; we will choose all radii $r_n$ to be trascendental numbers.
 First, we may set $r_0$ arbitrarily because $\widetilde Q_0$ is empty.
 Assume now that we have chosen $r_0,\ldots,r_{n-1}$ satisfying the above conditions, then (\ref{i:radiimn})--(\ref{i:radiidelta}) hold for $r_n$ small enough because of~\eqref{qndelta}.
-To prove that~(\ref{i:radiidisjoint}) holds for small enough radii, note that, by the induction hypothesis with~(\ref{i:radiisphere}), for every $0\leq m<n$.
-Since $\widetilde Q_n$ is a finite set, for every $0\leq m<n$ and $r_n$ small enough.
-Finally, we can choose $r_n$ satisfying (\ref{i:radiisphere}) because there are countably many points with both coordinates rational but uncountably many radii satisfying (\ref{i:radiimn})--(\ref{i:radiidisjoint}). \end{proof}
+To prove that~(\ref{i:radiidisjoint}) holds for small enough radii, note that every $\widetilde Q_m$ is a finite set consisting of points with rational coordinates, so $d((x,y),\widetilde Q_m)$ is an algebraic number for every $(x,y)\in \widetilde Q_n$ and $0\leq m <n$.
+Since the $r_m$ are transcendental numbers,~(\ref{i:radiidisjoint}) is satisfied for small $r_n$.
+Finally, we can choose $r_n$ transcendental and satisfying (\ref{i:radiisphere}) because there are countably many points with both coordinates rational but uncountably many transcendental radii satisfying (\ref{i:radiimn})--(\ref{i:radiidisjoint}). \end{proof}

 Let

 By Lemma~\ref{l:radii}(\ref{i:radiidisjoint}), we can express $\mathcal{V}_n$ as a disjoint union of open balls.
 It follows that $\mathcal{V}_n\cap M_l$ is not dense in $M_l$ for any $n,l\geq 0$.

 We are finally prepared to define what will be the holonomy pseudogroup of our counterexample foliated space.
 Let $\tilde f$ and $\tilde g$ be maps on $Y$ defined by